-Before setting off for Bluestone, my mate and I were pretty clueless about what to pack for Bluestone and ended up with two cars jam packed pull of stuff!
+Before setting off for Bluestone, my mate and I were pretty clueless about what to pack for Bluestone and ended up with two cars jam packed full of stuff!

-A lot of it I’m sure I could have left behind, but of course it’s always a good idea to pack a few extra bits just in case.
+I’m sure a lot of it could have been left behind, but of course it’s always a good idea to pack a few extra bits, just in case.

-I hope this post will help you decide what you need for the car journey (our journey was epic) and what you need once you arrive in the lodge.
+I hope this post will help you decide what you need for the car journey (our journey was epic) and what you need once you arrive at your gorgeous Bluestone lodge.

 Bear in mind, there is a small shop in Bluestone village where you can pick up bits, and it’s not horribly expensive (think local Co-op prices) and the nearest large Tesco is only fifteen minutes away by car in Haverfordwest.

 What You Need for the Car Journey to Bluestone

 Before you set off, make sure you pop to your local petrol station and check your tyre pressure and fill up your tank.
 Once you get to Wales, the price of petrol shoots up drastically as petrol stations are few and far between.
 The difference in diesel from where I filled up in Liverpool and where I topped up in South Wales, just off the A40 was 8p a litre.
 Luckily, I only needed a small top up to get us back.